vic-ma/howtodismantle.github.io/_posts/2024-01-28-SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.md

 ![image](/assets/2024-01-28/030.png)

-## Submitting the confirmation to SAP
+## Submit the confirmation to SAP

-To submit the user entry to SAP we can the same pattern as for the first part.
+To submit the user entry to SAP, we can use the same pattern as the previous part.

 The XQL is slightly more complicated.
-We use the function module BAPI_PRODORDCONF_CREATE_TT.
-The actual data is submitted in the table TIMETICKET.
-In the XQL you can see that we have to fill various columns.
-The fields CONF_NO, YIELD and SCRAP are easy to understand.
-For submitting the time value (Machine time in our case) this table offers dynamic values depending on the operation.
-When we look at the operation in SAP UI we can see, that the 'Machine time' is the second time attribute.
-That's why we have to fill the ONF_ACTIVITY2 column.
-CONF_ACTI_UNIT2 is set to 'H' for hour.
-The text CONF_TEXT is just a random text with addtional information.
+We use the function module `BAPI_PRODORDCONF_CREATE_TT`.
+The actual data is submitted in the table `TIMETICKET`.
+In the XQL, we have to fill various columns.
+The fields `CONF_NO`, `YIELD`, and `SCRAP` are easy to understand.

+For submitting a time value (machine time, in our case), this table offers dynamic values, depending on the operation.
+When we look at the operation in the SAP UI, we can see that the machine time is the second time attribute.
+That's why we have to fill the `ONF_ACTIVITY2` column. `CONF_ACTI_UNIT2` is set to `H` for hour.
+The text `CONF_TEXT` is just a random text with additional information.

 ![image](/assets/2024-01-28/040.png)